 Staff recommends DENIAL of the rezoning application.
-Staff assesses that additional RAC zoning would not be appropriate for the area as there's an existing Rural Activity Center (RAC) node at the intersection of W Hwy.
-326 and NW Hwy.
-225A to accommodate commercial development.
-Staff also recommends denial to the concurrent application Small-Scale Land Use Map Amendment from RL to RAC due to following major reasons: 1) location beyond designated RAC boundaries standard (1/4 mile range); 2) lack of justification for expansion because existing RAC is still underdeveloped and underutilized; 3) Parcel located within Farmland Preservation Area and will be changing Rural land to Rural Activity Center which allows for commercial and residential uses that do not align with the intent of preservation within the Farmland Preservation Area.
-This rezoning report is being written as if the land use requested was approved because if the Land Use Map Amendment for RAC land use is denied, this rezoning request could not move forward is it would not have the appropriate land use to request RAC zoning.
+Staff believes RAC zoning would be not appropriate for the area as there's an existing Rural Activity Center (RAC) at the intersection to accommodate commercial development as well as current A-1 zoning can accommodate purposed uses sufficiently.
+The proposed RAC zoning is not consistent with the current Rural Land (RL) Land Use designation.
+Staff also recommends denial to the concurrent application Small-Scale Land Use Map Amendment from RL to RAC due to following major reasons: 1) location beyond designated RAC boundaries standard (1/4- mile range); 2) exceeding maximum RAC acreage standard (96 acres) 3) lack of justification for expansion because existing RAC is still underdeveloped; 4) proposed use misalignment with RAC policy and proposed uses are permitted in current LU and Zoning.